iamdudeman/vile/docs/DesignDocument.md

 ### Outline

+Things towards the bottom will likely be implemented post game jam.
+Story progression especially will be a lot more work than time allows.

 | Task              | Type    | Status | Details                                         |
 |-------------------|---------|--------|-------------------------------------------------|
 | Design Document   | `Misc`  | `WIP`  | This document!                                  |